 If you have strep then you need to go to the doctor and get an antibiotic.
 Please go soon.
 Everyone you are around is being exposed to it.
 Where I work the kids and adults can not come back until we have been on an antibiotic for 24 hours.

 My daughter kept getting throat infections and going to the doctor was costing a fortune so the next time she gargled with Listerine a couple times a day along with home remedies and it went away on it's own.
 Hope you feel better!

 I am going to second and third the suggestions about going to the doctor.
 There is a big difference in an ordinary viral sore throat and strep throat.
 I'm not sure how you know it is strep if you haven't been to the doctor but if it really is then streptococcus is a bacterial infection that can affect your heart (rheumatic fever ), kidneys, joints, and brain and you need to be on antibiotics as soon as possible.
 I am an RN in the ER and I can assure you that it is a dangerous bacteria and nothing to play around with.
-No amount of tea and home remedies is going to cure it.
-Plus you can spread it to others you come in contact with,

 If it is viral then it is usually self limiting and goes away in a few days and anything that makes it feel better is fine.
 Any soothing liquids are fine or you can use some of the over the counter lozenges like cepacol or chloroseptic which will numb you throat for a few hours.
 All of those remedies are to make you feel better they cure nothing, so go get a Strep test at your doctor's office before trying to treat yourself.